-If believe you have a urinary tract infection and need more information, read our Q and A page or come to Minor Emergency of Denton TX.
-Please call us for more information.
-We serve patients from Denton TX, Corinth TX, Highland Village TX, Little Elm TX, Flower Mound TX, Lewisville TX and Southlake TX.
+If believe you have a urinary tract infection and need more information, read our Q and A page or come to Minor Emergency of Denton.
+For more information, please call us or simply walk-in!
+We serve patients from Denton TX, Corinth TX, Highland Village TX, Little Elm TX, Flower Mound TX, Lewisville TX, and Southlake TX.

 Urinary tract infections, or UTIs, are a caused when bacteria enters the urinary tract, often through the urethra.
 The most common culprit for causing UTIs is E. coli, making up about 90% of overall cases.
 Symptoms of UTIs often include pain while urinating, cloudy or foul smelling urine and the frequent need to urinate.

 How can you tell if you have a UTI?

 Common symptoms that may indicate an urinary tract infection include:

 - A burning sensation when urinating